KiaKiaKiaKiaKia/QuizKing/README.md

   user accounts

 What I would do better:
+- Make code more reusable and scalable (e.g. not have seperate static pages for the different levels)
 - Email and password verification to ensure the user inputs emails in the correct format and strong enough passwords with a minimum character limit, numbers, etc.
 - Randomising the order of questions and answers are shown.